plblum/jivs/planning/ModelRules Design for Configuration.md

 `ICachingService` is a general Jivs infrastructure service, not a model-rules-specific one.

-It should be exposed on `ValidationServices`.
+It should be exposed on `JivsServices`.

 ```ts
 interface ICachingService {